 As outlined in the Governance section, the Risk Committee is responsible for reviewing risks faced by Tritax and overseeing the efficacy of mitigation measures.
-The Committee also reviews each Fund's risk registers on an annual basis for Private Funds and semi-annually for Listed Funds.
-Risk Management is functionally and hierarchically separate from Portfolio Management, as per our obligations under the Alternative Investment Fund Managers Directive (AIFMD).
+The Committee also reviews each Fund's risk registers on an annual basis for Private Funds and semi-annually for our Listed Fund.
+Risk Management is functionally and hierarchically separate from the operating units, including Portfolio Management, as per our obligations under the Alternative Investment Fund Managers Directive (AIFMD).